Is Teaching Yoga Without Demonstrating a Superior Method?

 Is teaching without demonstrating actually a superior method, though?

-We questioned this common claim in the most recent episode of our podcast: What's the Best Way to Teach Yoga?
+We questioned this common claim in episode 16 of the Yoga Meets Movement Science podcast: What's the Best Way to Teach Yoga?
 Visual, Verbal, & Kinesthetic Cueing.

 Why Teaching Without Demoing is Supposedly Superior: